Kona vs Hilo: Beaches or Waterfalls? Here’s What You Need to Know

 If you’re planning a trip to the Big Island of Hawaii, you’re in for a great time.
 It’s not the island that most first time visitors to Hawaii choose to visit (most favor Oahu or Maui) and sometimes that’s because visitors are intimidated by the island’s size.

 All of the other Hawaiian Islands could fit inside the Big Island TWO TIMES.
-This is of course why they call it the Big Island.
+This is, of course, why they call it the Big Island.
 And it makes it hard to really explore the entire island from one central location.

 Kona vs Hilo

 Kona is the dry side of the island (somewhat barren actually) and home to endless lava fields.
-But it’s also where you’ll find 99% of the island’s beaches and visitor amenities (resorts, hotels, dining, shopping, etc.).
+But it’s also where you’ll find 90% of the island’s beaches and visitor amenities (resorts, hotels, dining, shopping, etc.).

 Hilo is the lush, wet side of the island and where you’ll find the features that attract most people to the island (Hawaii Volcanoes National Park, the black and green sand beaches, waterfalls, etc.).